Impact-Site-Verification: 1559e8b6-97c8-4a3c-8460-70712e091968

 And then the path turns into a goat track along the way, and descends quite steeply, but only for a short distance!

-This dirt lane/path carries on through a forest for another 700 meters, before ending at a T-intersection with a paved road at about 26.6 kilometers.
-The Camino goes left at this road, followed shortly by a right turn onto this street, below left, in the suburb of Canelas.
+This dirt lane/path carries on through the forest, from the wall for a total of about 700 meters, before ending at a T-intersection with a paved road, after about 26.7 kilometers total for the day.
+The Camino goes left at this road, followed shortly by a right turn onto this street, below, the Rua Mirante, in the suburb of Canelas.
 The city is just ahead!
 It is almost all downhill from here to the River Douro!

-Then on to the Rua Rechousa to walk over the busy A29 and through the suburb of the same name.
+We crossed the roundabout on the other side of the archway, then turned left onto the Rua Rechousa (N1) to walk over the busy A29 and through the suburb of the same name.

-Walking on the Rua Rechousa on day fourteen of the Camino PortuguésWalking on the Rua Rechousa, Day Fourteen, Camino Portugués
+Walking on the Rua Rechousa, Day Fourteen, Camino PortuguésWalking on the Rua Rechousa, Day Fourteen, Camino Portugués

-The Rua Rechousa becomes the "High Street of Towers:"
+The Rua Rechousa becomes the "High Street of Towers," or the Rua Alto das Torres (N1), 1/2 kilometer onward.

-After the underpass, the street is now named the Rua Fonte dos Arrependidos and you are now entering the city of Vila Nova de Gaia.
+After the overpass, the street is now named the Rua Fonte dos Arrependidos (still the N1) and you are now entering the city of Vila Nova de Gaia.
 Walk up the long hill in front of you for 1.3 kilometers.
 Along this long climb you will pass by many shops and cafes.

-Halfway along this 1.3 km climbing section, the street changes its name to the Rua de Soares dos Reis.
-Stay on this street until you join the main north/south artery into downtown Porto, the Avenida da República at a large traffic circle with a nice gateway sculpture and the Santo Ovidio Metro station.
-Turn right, or northward.
+Halfway along this 1.3 kilometer climbing section, the street changes its name to the Rua de Soares dos Reis.
+Stay on this street until you join the main north/south artery into downtown Porto, the Avenida da República at a large traffic circle with a nice gateway sculpture and the Santo Ovidio Metro station, see below.
+Turn right, or northward onto this wide avenue.
 Porto is a straight shot from here.

-At the Santo Ovidio metro station, 30.3 km into the day, it is still over three kilometers and about a 45 minute walk to the Porto cathedral!
+At the Santo Ovidio metro station, 30.3 kilometers into the day, it is still over three kilometers and about a 45 minute walk to the Porto cathedral!

-We continued down the hill along the Avenida da República, toward Porto.
+We continued down the hill along the Avenida da República, toward Porto, keeping to the right, or east side.

 We left the Avenida about one kilometer later and walked westward to the Holiday Inn.
 I was so happy to be finished after a longer than 32 km day!
 If you feel the same when you arrive, there are many places to stay in Vila Nova de Gaia to finish your own day fourteen on the Portuguese Camino.